Ersanio/snes-assembly-book/docs/math/arithmetic.md

 There are also edge cases with these operations.
 When you use INC when the value that is being modified is currently $FF, it would result in a $00 and the zero flag being set.
 When you use DEC and the value that is being modified is currently $00, it would result in a $FF.

 {% hint style="info" %}
-INC and DEC don’t work with long addressing modes.
+INC and DEC don't work with long addressing modes.
 They only work with absolute or direct page addressing modes.
 Therefore, instructions like `INC $7E000F` do not exist.
 Instead, you should use `INC $000F` or `INC $0F`.

-Why isn’t there a long addressing mode?
+Why isn't there a long addressing mode?
 The processor is simply made that way, so you'll have to deal with it, one way or another.
 {% endhint %}

 ## INX, DEX, INY and DEY